Research and reports

 It’s important to note that this is known as the ‘gross yield’.
 You can also work out the ‘net yield’, which is the figure you get when you take all your costs like insurance and maintenance into account.

 It gets more complicated when you’re trying to estimate the yield for a property that you haven’t yet bought, or for one where you still need to secure tenants.
 In these cases, you need to think about what might constitute a realistic rent.
+As a starting point, you could use a rental income calculator to get an idea of a property’s rental value.

 Research average rents in the area, and consider factors like proximity to transport links, local amenities, and schools.
 If you’re looking into properties in the UK capital, our guide to rent prices in London might be a good starting point.